 Advantages of Using Stoneware in the Kitchen

 Unglazed stoneware is popular for baking foods that need to be light and crispy.
-Bread baked in a stoneware loaf pan will be crustier than one that is baked on a metal tray.
+Bread baked in a stoneware loaf pan will be crustier than one that has been baked on a metal tray.

 A sturdy rustic aesthetic makes stoneware dinnerware ideal for family gatherings and special occasions.